 Talking of diversity this school had a policy of supporting disabled pupils but it was biased in favour of only working to their personal agenda.
 They did support me in classes, but all they did was sit beside me and make sure that I did my work well.
 If I had a complaint about the way things weren’t working right for me they would chastise me for disagreeing with them.
 I got constantly told to ‘just ignore it’ whenever I complained to them about troubles I was having with other pupils.
 They even ignored me when they saw that I was being insulted for my Polish ancestry by the Bengali pupils.

 When I let slip to them that my middle name is Zenon some of them started chanting my middle name like it was a dirty slur.
 I couldn’t make out what they were saying because I couldn’t read social cues and I couldn’t understand why in particular these black Bengalis were obsessed with it.
 Years later when I became politically active I began to understand that a Jewish name had Eastern European tones to it.
 So what they were doing to me was appropriating anti-Jewish remarks by linking me to Zionism.
+They pushed this stupid conspiracy that I was a catholic Zionist wandering into their territory.
 That is one of the shameful things about Oaklands, it has an anti-racism policy but it doesn’t include Jews and Europeans.
 I reckon had I gone into that school with my mother’s Polish surname I would have been bullied and hounded out within the first year.